rackerlabs/support-how-to/content/how-to/cloud-servers/create-your-first-website-on-cloud-servers-quickly/index.md

   - An SSH File Transfer Protocol (SFTP) client application

 If you don't have a website to upload, you can use the following sample HTML file that we created for this exercise.
-Right-click on the link to save the file.
+Right-click on the link to save the [file](index.html).

-{{<ref "index.html">}}

 ### Build the infrastructure